Country selection

 Insurance

 According to LawNo09-059, DecreeNo2017-0245, and DPM-ClinTrialDocs, the sponsor is required to carry a valid insurance policy for the expected duration of the study for any unforeseen injury to research participants.
-The LawNo09-059 specifically states that in the case of biomedical research on human beings, the sponsor (also referred to as a promoter in Mali) must take out an insurance policy guaranteeing the civil liability of the sponsor and all involved parties, regardless of the nature of the relationship between the parties and the sponsor.
+LawNo09-059 specifically states that in the case of biomedical research on human beings, the sponsor (also referred to as a promoter in Mali) must obtain an insurance policy guaranteeing the civil liability of the sponsor and all involved parties, regardless of the nature of the relationship between the parties and the sponsor.
 Furthermore, a sponsor whose civil liability is not guaranteed by an insurance policy is at risk of being imprisoned for one (1) to six (6) months and/or fined 300,000 to 1,000,000 West African CFA francs.

-In addition, MLI-1 also indicates that an updated and valid certificate of clinical trial insurance should be included in the application submission package (see MLI-1 for the application form).
+In addition, MLI-1 indicates that an updated and valid certificate of clinical trial insurance should be included in the application submission package (see MLI-1 for the application form).

 Compensation